heckman-codes/DnD-5e-Spellcasters-Toolkit/README.md

-# README

-The D&D 5e Spellcasters tool kit.
+# D&D 5e Spellcasters toolkit

 This is a quality-of-life tool for Dungeons and Dragons spellcasters.
 Complete with spell reference tables, dice rolling tool, and spell search features.